kreshuklab/plant-seg/docs/chapters/python_api/index.md

-# Hierarchical Design of PlantSeg
+# Hierarchical Design of PanSeg

-PlantSeg is organized into three layers:
+PanSeg is organized into three layers:

- 1. Functionals (Python API): The foundational layer of PlantSeg, providing its core functionality.
+ 1. Functionals (Python API): The foundational layer of PanSeg, providing its core functionality.
 This layer can be accessed directly in Python scripts or Jupyter notebooks.
- 2. Tasks: The intermediate layer of PlantSeg, which encapsulates the functionals to handle resource management and support distributed computing.
+ 2. Tasks: The intermediate layer of PanSeg, which encapsulates the functionals to handle resource management and support distributed computing.
- 3. Napari Widgets: The top layer of PlantSeg, which integrates tasks into user-friendly widgets for easy interaction within graphical interfaces.
+ 3. Napari Widgets: The top layer of PanSeg, which integrates tasks into user-friendly widgets for easy interaction within graphical interfaces.